Discography

 growing wave of West African acoustic pop.'

-kora players working today.
-He also sings both traditional Manding
+players working today.
+He also sings both traditional Manding music

 music with modern ideas without having the modern elements dominate.